Chirag-ahir/JAVA-All-Basic/README.md

 2. By Method<br>
 3. By constructor

+There are 3 ways to get object of Class class.<br>
+1. forName() method of Class class
+2. getClass() method of Object class
+3. the .class syntax

 >**Class:** A class is a group of objects which have common properties or Class is a Blueprint, which holds it's own data members and members function.
 It's a Logical entity.

 What is Array?<br>
 Arrays are objects that store multiple variables of the same type.
 Arrays are of fixed size.

 What is ArrayList?<br>
-An ArrayList class is a resizable array, which is present in the java. util package.
+An ArrayList class is a resizable array, which is present in the java.util package.
 While built-in arrays have a fixed size, ArrayLists can change their size dynamically.
 Arraylist is not a threadsafe

 **Method:** A method is a block of code or collection of statements to perform a certain task or operation.
 Used to achieve the reusability of code.
 >Method Overloading: If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>